 Infants and toddlers from birth to 36 months may be eligible for Early Start services following evaluation and assessment if they meet one of the criteria listed below:

-- Have a a significant delay (33%) in one or more areas of development in either cognitive, communication, social or emotional, adaptive, or physical and motor development including vision and hearing.
+- Have a a significant delay (25%) in one or more areas of development in either cognitive, receptive or expressive language, social or emotional, adaptive, or physical and motor development including vision and hearing.

-- Have an established risk condition with a high probability of resulting in a developmental delay (for example, an infant with Down Syndrome may be too young at the time of intake to have a disability that is evident or measurable, but his/her genetic condition gives him/her a high probability of resulting in a developmental delay).
+- Have an established risk condition with a high probability of resulting in a developmental delay (for example, an infant with Down Syndrome or Fetal Alcohol Syndrome (FAS) may be too young at the time of intake to have a disability that is evident or measurable, but his/her genetic condition gives him/her a high probability of resulting in a developmental delay).

 Have two or more high risk conditions, some examples are: